keduba/my_test/content/post/update/index.md

 I hope to find out which is more useful between PyTorch and TensorFlow as I do this course.
 I'm also aware that I should be leaning towards [Kaggle](www.kaggle.com) at this point.
 Someone referred to their Machine Learning projects as 'toy' projects.
 If I haven't played with the toys, what's gonna happen to me and the real thing?

 By the way, in the course of editing this post, I switched to markdown, and I think it's hands-down better than RTF because I can add hyperlinks effortlessly.
-Fancing figuring this out in less than 10 seconds.
+Fancy figuring this out in less than 10 seconds.
 And to think I always dreaded Markdown!